Menendez brothers' family to push for their release as prosecutors review 1989 case

-Billed as “a powerful show of unity” by more than a dozen family members — including the brothers' aunt — who are traveling across the country to Los Angeles, the news conference will take place less than two weeks after LA County District Attorney George Gascón announced his office was looking at the brothers' case again.
+More than a dozen family members traveled across the country to call for the brothers' release in Los Angeles — the largest gathering of relatives since their 1996 sentencing.
+The news conference is taking place less than two weeks after LA County District Attorney George Gascón announced his office was looking at the brothers' case again.

 Erik Menendez, now 53, and his 56-year-old brother, Lyle Menendez, are currently incarcerated in state prison without the possibility of parole after being convicted of killing their parents in their Beverly Hills mansion more than 35 years ago.